 Edit Menus—Click this action button to configure the main menu.
 See the My Menus Configuration action description.

 Assign Task—Click this action button to assign a task.
 See the Assign a Task action description.

 Change Password—Click this action button to change the password.
 See the Change a Password action description.

 Reset Password—Click this action button to reset a password.
 See the Reset a Password action description.

 An administrator may add non-default buttons to this list.
 If you see such non-default buttons as Add Task, Add Event, Add Attachment in the More Actions drop-down, see the Activities guide for more information about actions that you can perform via them.

-Click the Change History link to see who, how and when modified your profile.
+Click the Change History link to see how, when and who modified your profile.

 Other information is divided into three sections.

 This section contains information about the user filled in when creating the user.